Frequently Asked Questions

 Thunder House League Bat Rule:

-BATS: All players are allowed to use their own wooden bats.
-These are subject to the provisions in the Official Rules of Baseball.
+• All players may use their own wooden bats, subject to the Official Rules of Baseball.

-• That it is approved for use in a North American youth baseball league,
+• Approved for use in a North American youth baseball league

 Baseball Ontario Rep Bat Rules (P2-5)